-KJ Tait Engineers were commissioned to carry out this study into the available daylight surrounding the proposed development in order to quantify the available level of daylight and sunlight within the external areas of the scheme, and to assess the impact on existing surrounding residential properties, including the care home located adjacent to the scheme.
+KJ Tait were commissioned to carry out this study into the available daylight surrounding the proposed development to provide comfort as to the available level of daylight and sunlight within the external areas of the scheme, and to assess the impact on existing surrounding residential properties, including the care home located adjacent.

 The proposed scheme satisfied the technical guidance outlined in the BRE document “Site layout and planning for daylight and sunlight: a guide to good practice” in terms of the impact upon neighbouring residential properties.
 This is the industry standard guidance used for daylighting within the UK.